19hours/sg-statutes/Acts/Income Tax Act.md

 “incremental qualifying research and development expenditure”, in relation to the basis period for any year of assessment, means the excess of qualifying research and development expenditure incurred during the basis period relating to the year of assessment over the base qualifying research and development expenditure;

-“qualifying research and development expenditure” means any research and development expenditure which ––
+“qualifying research and development expenditure” means any research and development expenditure which —

 (a) qualifies for deduction under section 14D;

 (b) is incurred in respect of research and development activities carried out in Singapore; and

-(c) is not funded by any grant or subsidy from the Government .
+(c) is not funded by any grant or subsidy from the Government.

 [Act 29/2010 wef Y/A 2009 & Sub Ys/A:2010-ACT-29]